New York appeals court dismisses AG suit against Amazon

 Palmer, who was given a final written warning in the early days of the pandemic, is still employed at Amazon.

-The court's ruling is a win for Amazon which had sought to have the case thrown out.
-Neither Amazon, nor James' office immediately responded to a request for comment.
+The court's ruling is a win for Amazon, which had sought to have the case thrown out but its motion to dismiss was denied by a trial court last year.

+“Throughout the pandemic, Amazon has failed to provide a safe working environment for New Yorkers, putting their health and safety at risk,” said Morgan Rubin, a spokesperson for the attorney general, in a statement.
+"As our office reviews the decision and our options moving forward, Attorney General James remains committed to protecting Amazon workers, and all workers, from unfair treatment.”

+The Seattle-based online retailer did not immediately respond to a request for comment.